Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Mamba Efficiently Learns Single-Index Models In-Context

 We discuss our sample complexity results in comparison with other methods, including regression on test prompts and prior theoretical works \citep{oko2024pretrained, nishikawa2025nonlinear}.
 We summarize these results in Table~\ref{table} and highlight the following key points: \paragraph{Adaptation to Low-Dimensional Structure.} Our sample complexity depends on the intrinsic dimension of the feature vectors $r$, rather than the ambient dimension $d$.
 This is consistent with prior works \citep{oko2024pretrained, nishikawa2025nonlinear} that also demonstrate a dependence on intrinsic dimensionality.
 In contrast, the sample complexities of various regression algorithms we have discussed depend on the full input dimension $d$.
 This difference arises because pretrained models can learn the low-dimensional structure of the intrinsic feature space during pretraining. \paragraph{Test-Time Feature Learning.} The dependence of the sample complexity on the intrinsic dimension $r$ in the work of \citet{oko2024pretrained} is controlled by the degree of the link function $g_*$.
 This means that while their approach is more efficient than simple regression on full dimensions, its performance remains close to that of kernel methods on intrinsic dimensions.
 In contrast, our result depends on the generative exponent $\ge(g_*)$, instead of its degree.
 This implies that Mamba's efficient in-context learning is enabled not just by its ability to learn an intrinsic feature space, but also by a process called \emph{test-time feature learning}, which allows the model to extract features directly from the context.
 The same process also works for the softmax Transformers considered in \citet{nishikawa2025nonlinear} and thus achieved a similar sample complexity.
 However, these models perform test-time feature learning through different mechanisms: Mamba relies on nonlinear gating, while the Transformer uses softmax attention.

 \paragraph{Improvement in Pretraining Sample Complexity.} The conditions for the pretraining in our theorem can be satisfied with a pretraining sample complexity of $N_\pt = \Theta\left(d^{\Theta(\ge(g_*))}\right)$.
 In contrast, the pretraining sample complexities in previous works \citep{oko2024pretrained, nishikawa2025nonlinear} are governed by the information exponent, which can lead to a suboptimal rate in the worst case.
 This improvement is due to the nonlinearity of the MLP, as we discuss in detail in Section~\ref{sec:proof_overview}.
+Note that since these sample complexity bounds are sufficient conditions, it remains open whether Mamba is theoretically more efficient than Transformers in pretraining.
+While we leave this theoretical investigation as a future direction, our experiments in Section~\ref{sec:exp} suggest this is indeed the case.